-Reimbursement for Overpaid Child Support in Arizona
+Reimbursement for Overpaid Child Support in Arizona | Hildebrand Law

+Let’s talk about reimbursement for overpaid child support in Arizona.
 The Arizona Court of Appeals in the unpublished opinion in the Tupper v.
-Tupper case addressed whether child support reimbursements could be ordered when a parent receive social security Supplemental Security Income (i.e., “SSI”) benefits for the minor child.
+Tupper case addressed whether child support reimbursements could be ordered when a parent receives social security Supplemental Security Income (i.e., “SSI”) benefits for the minor child.
 Gary A. Tupper (Father) and Lauri A. Tupper (Mother) were divorced in 1998.

-Father petitioned the court to terminate his child support obligation in March 2014 and his termination request was granted in May 2014.
-Father further requested the Mother pay him a reimbursement for child support paid from November 2012 through May 2013.
+Father petitioned the court to terminate his child support obligation in March 2014 and his termination request was granted on May 2014.
+Father further requested the Mother pay him reimbursement for child support paid from November 2012 through May 2013.
 The Court denied his request because the payments predated the termination order.
 Father appealed.

 Interpreting Statutory Law for Legislature Intent